CFroehner/RegenerativeRangelandManagementABM/README.md

 install.packages (setdiff(packages, rownames(installed.packages ())))
 ```
 ## Toy example (quickstart)
-The repository includes a tiny toy run to reproduce the core pipeline and generate example visualizations without the long ABM runtime.
+The repo includes a small toy run that reproduces the core pipeline without the full ABM runtime.
+If you keep the plot pane open, you’ll see the stylized landscape update as the run progresses.

 **What it does**
-- Runs a minimal ABM configuration (fewer repetitions, conditions for experiment 1 only) and writes outputs to Ts_Data_toy/.
+- Runs a minimal ABM configuration (one repetition, conditions for experiment 1 only) and writes outputs to Ts_Data_toy/.
-- Generates ABM burn-in and experiment 1 plots into Manuscript_Vis_toy/.
+- Generates ABM burn-in plot into Manuscript_Vis_toy/.

 ```
   Rscript RunToy.R